canjs/canjs/route/docs/map.md

 	can.route.map(appState);

-The Application State object, which is cross-bound to the can.route via `can.route.map` and represents the overall state of the application, has several obvious uses:

-* It is passed into the various components and used to communicate their own internal state.
-* It provides deep linking and back button support.
-As the URL changes, Application State changes cause changes in application components.
-* It provides the ability to "save" the current state of the page, by serializing the Application State object and saving it on the backend, then restoring with that object to load this saved state.

 ## When to call it

-Its important to call `can.route.map` at the very start of your application's lifecycle, before any calls to `can.route.bind`.
-This is because `can.route.map` creates a new internal `can.Map`, replacing the default one, so this order is important to ensure you're binding to the correct Map.
+Call `can.route.map` at the  start of the application lifecycle, before any calls to `can.route.bind`.
+This is because `can.route.map` creates a new internal `can.Map`, replacing the default `can.Map` instance, so binding has to occur on this new object.

-## Basic Example

-A basic example of an Application State for a reporting application, is shown below:

 	var appState = new can.Map({
         graphType: "line",